-- (1) Includes unamortized fair value discount of \$4.6 million and \$5.5 million as of December 31, 2019 and 2018, respectively. - (2) Includes unamortized fair value premium of \$6.7 million as of December 31, 2018.
-The premium was written-off upon redemption as discussed below. - (3) In connection with the adoption of the Lease Accounting Standard, the Company's capital lease obligations that existed as of December 31, 2018 were derecognized and included as a component of the finance lease obligations included in the table shown above.
+(1) Includes unamortized fair value discount of \$4.6 million and \$5.5 million as of December 31, 2019 and 2018, respectively

+(2) Includes unamortized fair value premium of \$6.7 million as of December 31, 2018.
+The premium was written-off upon redemption as discussed below.

+(3) In connection with the adoption of the Lease Accounting Standard, the Company's capital lease obligations that existed as of December 31, 2018 were derecognized and included as a component of the finance lease obligations included in the table shown above.
 See Note 6.
 "Leases" for further discussion on the adoption of the Lease Accounting Standard.
-The increase in finance lease obligations upon adoption of the Lease Accounting Standard is due to the inclusion of certain financing obligations that were previously recognized as a component of other current and long-term liabilities as discussed further in Note 13.
+The increase in finance lease obligations upon adoption of the Lease Accounting Standard.
+The increase in finance lease obligations upon adoption of the Lease Accounting Standard.
+The increase in finance lease obligations that were previously recognized as a component of other current and long-term liabilities as discussed further in Note 13.
 "Other Assets and Liabilities."
 The increase also includes the addition of a new finance lease associated with a new de novo hospital, which began operations in the fourth quarter of 2019.